 Congestion Control Basics

 A system is said to be congested if it is being offered more traffic than its rated capacity.
 Most of the time, the system overload is due to too many active users.
 System maintenance and repair actions can also lead to system congestion.
 Whatever be the cause of overload, it will manifest as depletion of resources that are critical to the operation of the system.
 These resources can be CPU, free buffers, link bandwidth etc. Resource crunch will lead to lengthening of various queues for these resources.
 Due to lengthening of queues the response time of the system to external events will increase beyond permissible limits.
-For example, in Xenon, system overload will lead to increase in dial tone delay.

 Impact of Overload on System Performance

 Increase in response time will lead to application level timeouts.
 This will further worsen the situation because applications will needlessly resend messages on timeouts, causing further congestion.
 If this condition continues the system might reach a condition where it can service no users.
 Thus in absence of any congestion control, the system will perform much below its rated capacity, leave alone handling the excess traffic.
 Refer to the figures below for a comparison of systems load handling capability with and without congestion control.
 (The system load is represented in Busy Hour Call Attempts, i.e. BHCA.
 The system has a rated capacity of 5000 BHCA).